diving in pemba

 What kind of money ( currency) do I need?

 The Tanzanian shilling is the official currency of Pemba and the rest of Tanzania.
 We recommend that visitors bring U.S. dollars to pay for all tourist services in Zanzibar/Pemba/Mainland Tanzania.
 Swahili Divers is very happy to acceptEuros and British Pounds as well as Dollars, although you will be invoiced in US$.
-There are no ATM’s in Pemba and currency exchange can be traumatic.
+There are ATM’s only in CHAKE CHAKE.

 Are credit cards accepted in Pemba ?